wubin28/quick-rust-with-ai/README.md

 Throughout this book, we use specific icons to highlight different types of information:

+- ❓ Asking AI Good Questions
+- 💡 Key Points from AI Responses
+- 👍 How Rust Concepts Solve Specific Problems
+- 🤖 Rust Concept Details That Can Be Handled by AI Without Memorization
-- ✅ Key actions and their concrete benefits
+- ✅ Actions and Benefits
-- ⚠️ Common pitfalls and how to avoid them
+- ⚠️ Important Pitfalls to Watch Out For and How to Avoid Them
-- 🔎 Optional deep dives for advanced understanding
+- 🔎 Deep Dive Topics — Optional but Knowledge-Expanding
-- 🧠 Practice exercises and AI prompting techniques
-- 💡 Solution hints and tips

 ## Acknowledgements